jamesloper/blog/_posts/2020-05-03-proxy-fowarding-server.md

 categories: tech
 ---

-Often times an application will provide the option to input a proxy url, but it won't accept anything beyond a simple HTTP proxy, making it next to useless.
+Often times, an application will provide the option to input a proxy url, but it won't accept anything beyond a simple HTTP proxy, making it next to useless.
 So I made a node script to serve up a proxy on localhost to forward the request to the real proxy.

 <!--more-->

+This node script is performing excellent for the purpose of adapting an HTTPS proxy to a local HTTP proxy for launching Chrome with a proxy configuration.

-## Using net.createServer
+## Using NodeJS's net.createServer
 The application will request a connection and send down an initial request.
 This will look something like this:

 ```yaml